Kazuyoo-stuff/Project-Atomics/README.md

 # Project Atomic's 👾
+Simple Script For Android No Root

+What is Project Atomic's?
 - Tools Versatile for Android without root, with selected commands to improve device performance or smoothness without needing root.

 It is recommended to use the Termux Terminal